-Does your municipality have less than 25k inhabitants and does it want to take climate action?
-This article is for you! 🙌 For smaller municipalities, knowing where to start can be challenging.
-In this article, we present you a starter package with some of the most impactful measures in it.
-It's a good base to start right away. 🚀
+Does your municipality have less than 25k inhabitants?
+Does it want to implement a climate action strategy/plan?
+This article is for you! 🙌 For smaller cities, knowing where to start can be challenging.
+This article presents you with a starter package with some of the most impactful measures for your climate action strategy.
+An excellent base to start right away!

-Being a small municipality, taking climate actions is not easy.
-Lack of human and financial resources, lack of data or political commitment are frequent challenges.
+Being a small municipality, it’s not easy taking climate action.
+Lack of human and financial resources, lack of data, or political commitment are frequent challenges.
 However, there are concrete and easy actions that you can start doing as a small municipality.

 Lead by example is the first and most concrete action.
 This means acting on the areas where the municipality has a direct impact.
-Changing the old public lighting to LEDs, insulating the municipal buildings or carpooling with colleagues,... will not only save emissions but also send a message to your citizens.
+Changing the old public lighting to LEDs, insulating the municipal buildings, or carpooling with colleagues will save emissions and send a message to your citizens.
 But make no mistake, no reasonable climate goals can be achieved by only looking at the government's operations.

-When your municipality is already taking climate actions internally, the real fun 🙌 begins.
+When your municipality is already taking climate actions internally, the real fun begins.
 Our main advice?
 Focus on mobility and households.
 Emissions from households and mobility alone cause between 80% and 90% of the total emissions in small municipalities.
-For instance, mobility is a challenge because many inhabitants need to travel to bigger cities for working or getting services.
+For instance, mobility is a challenge because many inhabitants need to travel to bigger cities to work or get services.

-With the challenges of a small municipality in mind, we made a selection of the most cost-efficient and mature climate measures.
-We used the smart calculation available in our platform, which scales a measure to the size of any municipality.
+With the challenges of a small municipality in mind, we selected the most cost-efficient and mature climate measures.
+We used the smart calculation available in our platform, which scales an action to any municipality’s size.
 Curious to discover what your small municipality can start doing for each sector?